Amtrak Auto Train Rooms

 Amtrak does not offer checked bag service on this train because you can leave everything in your car.
 Remember that once you check your vehicle in, you can no longer access it.

-Packing a small overnight bag and ensuring you pack any medications, medical devices, phones, chargers, or anything else you need for your trip would be best.
+It would be best to pack a small overnight bag and ensure you pack any medications, medical devices, phones, chargers, or anything else you need for your trip.

 A few extra tidbits on Auto Train rooms